sami5436/4353-Group11-SP25/demoNotes.md

 ## 5 - gaby
 _event history (admin)_
 - log back into admin
+- note that notification for new user appears
-- create a new event and modify
+- create a new event and modify - mention notification (event creation and modification)
 - navigate to report and show functionality

 ## 6 - sami